 The applicant team should note that the submitted site plan is not totally clear in terms of the layout of land uses in all areas.
 Specifically, in Buildings 200 and 300, it is unclear what uses comprise the two stories and four stories, respectively, above ground-floor retail.
 ARC staff's interpretation is that multi-family residential is above retail in Building 200 and office is above retail in Building 300.
-Additionally, based on the yellow shading used, it is ARC's assumption that Buildings B, C, 100a-b, 500, 601, 602, 701 and 702 are retail.
-Finally, it is not clear how many stories are proposed for many of those particular buildings, as well as the townhomes on the northwest corner of the site.
-More clarity on these items would be beneficial for the local review process going forward.
+Additionally, based on the color used, it is ARC's assumption that Buildings B, C, 500, 601, 602, 701 and 702 are retail, but more clarity on this aspect of the site plan would be beneficial as well - in both the DRI and the local review processes going forward.
 The DRI site plan also shows significant pedestrian and streetscape improvements to the site, but it is unclear if bike lanes are being contemplated in this project; they are strongly recommended in any case.